datasets/un-locode/scripts/README.md

 - "SubdivisionCodes" > subdivision-codes.csv

 Note: in the strings above {yyyy} is the full year, {r} is the revision (1 or 2)

+The script ```scripts/prepare_edition.sh``` automates the steps above.
+It needs to be launched from the package root, accepts as an argument the mdb database file name to be processed and outputs the extracted data in the data folder.